 But how can I make a difference?", you might ask yourself, I'm just one child.
 But you can.
 You can make a difference with your own water habits.
 Think about all the times you use water, and think about how impossible your life would become if you had little to no water.
-Use water wisely turn off taps when you are brushing teeth or washing hands, check your house for leaking taps, only flush the toilet when needed (If it's yellow, let it mellow) collect cooking and washing water, and water plants.
+Use water wisely turn off taps when you are brushing teeth or washing hands, check your house for leaking taps, only flush the toilet when needed (If it's yellow, let it Scary fact One toilet flush can use up to 11 litres of clean water.
+Flushing less will save millions of litres of water which can be used fin more important ways. mellow) collect cooking and washing water, and water plants.
 When you have thought about the way you use water?
 Look at those around you and start to spread the message.
 If everyone uses a little less water every day, soon we will have enough to last us for a very long time.
+Resource 4 Respect water, respect life